wasm-forge/demo2/README.md

 cargo build --release --target wasm32-wasi
 ```

-It should create the static library `libic-wasi-polyfill.a` under the 'target/wasm32-wasi/release' folder.
+It should create the static library `libic_wasi_polyfill.a` under the 'target/wasm32-wasi/release' folder.

 Now return to the parent folder: